the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Afterward, the request to the Hacker News API fetches more list items in one request than before.
-As you can see, a powerful such as the Hacker News API gives you plenty of ways to experiment with real world data.
+As you can see, a powerful API such as the Hacker News API gives you plenty of ways to experiment with real world data.
 You should make use of it to make your endeavours when learning something new more exciting.
 That's [how I learned about the empowerment that APIs provide](https://www.robinwieruch.de/what-is-an-api-javascript/) when learning a new programming language or library.

 ### Exercises: